RVirmoors/ccia/from-processing-to-unity.md

 Obviously, the actual drawing of the sprites, refreshing of the canvas between frames, etc are done implicitly by Unity in the back-end.

 *Notice that we've re-used the same 3 lines of code to reposition the apple to a random point.
-Having the exact same code twice is a no-no:*{% sidenote 'cleancode' 'However, obsessing about clean code can also be unproductive.
+Writing the exact same code twice should give you pause:*{% sidenote 'cleancode' 'However, obsessing about clean code can also be unproductive.
 The purpose of code is to help you get things done.
-[Clean code is not a goal.](https://overreacted.io/goodbye-clean-code/)'%} *I leave it up to you to turn these three lines into a helper function.*
+[Clean code is not a goal.](https://overreacted.io/goodbye-clean-code/)'%} *maybe you can turn these three lines into a helper function.*

 You can now test the project, and play around with different values for `step` until you get the right feel.

 ## Unity-fying our project

 Our game now already leverages some of Unity's abilities.
-But there are many we haven't yet touched--from methods that make our life easier, to larger features such as the physics engine.
+But there are many we haven't yet touched--from methods that make our life easier, to larger features such as the collision/physics engine.
 Can you think of some?
-Hint: check out the [script reference](https://docs.unity3d.com/ScriptReference/Vector2.html), or review [Ruby's Adventure](https://learn.unity.com/project/ruby-s-2d-rpg).
+Maybe start from the [script reference](https://docs.unity3d.com/ScriptReference/Vector2.html), or review [Ruby's Adventure](https://learn.unity.com/project/ruby-s-2d-rpg).

+Before you start working, plan ahead and consider if you want to incrementally refactor the project to be more Unity-compliant, or if you'd find it easier to remake it from scratch.
+Sometimes, especially in the early stages, stopping to recreate the project from the ground up can be a refreshing practice.